-Although all contributions to the retirement system are kept together in the retirement fund, a record is kept of your contributions, and your contributions are credited to your individual "account."
+Although all contributions to the retirement system are kept together in the retirement fund, a record is kept of your contributions, and your contributions are credited to your individual "account".
 Your "accumulated contributions" represents the total of all your contributions to the retirement system.

-Retirement Services distributes annual notices to members documenting their retirement service credit, contributions to the plan, and interest earned on contributions.
+You will receive an annual notice documenting your retirement service credit, your contributions to the plan, and interest earned on your contributions.